Chicago outdoors: Gull and green river, Braidwood bait, Jimmy Johnson fishing, carbon-neutral Classic

 FISH GATHERING

-Tuesday, March 21: Johnny Wilkins, Chicago Fishing School, “Keeping it Simple - How to Catch More Fish, Arlington Anglers, Poplar Creek Banquets, Hoffman Estates, 6:30 p.m., arlingtonanglers.com
+Tuesday, March 21: Dave McCoy, “Early Season River Fishing,” Arlington Anglers, Poplar Creek Banquets, Hoffman Estates, 6:30 p.m., arlingtonanglers.com

 ILLINOIS PERMITS/SEASONS